julianlam/feps/fep/ef61/fep-ef61.md

 If object identified by 'ap' URI is not stored on the server, it MUST return `404 Not Found`.

-If object is not public, the server MUST return `404 Not Found` unless the request has a HTTP signature and the signer is allowed to view the object.
+If an object is not public, the server MUST NOT serve it unless the request is signed by an actor who belongs to object's intended audience.

 >[!NOTE]
 >This document describes web gateways, which use HTTP transport.
 However, the data model and authentication mechanism are transport-agnostic and other types of gateways could exist.